List of leading Thoroughbred racehorses: $10 million prizewinning horses

 Most of the above horses belong to the Nearco sireline, mostly through the branches established by Sunday Silence and Northern Dancer.
-However, Curlin, Arrogate, Winx and Gun Runner descend instead from the Native Dancer sire line through Mr. Prospector.
+However, Curlin, Arrogate, Winx, Hokko Tarumae, Panthalassa, and Gun Runner descend instead from the Native Dancer sire line through Mr. Prospector.
 Both Nearco and Native Dancer were grandsons of Phalaris.

 North American records

+Miss Woodford was the first to earn over $100,000, in 1885.
 In 1951, Citation became the first horse to win one million dollars.
 In 1979, Affirmed became the first horse to break the two million dollar barrier, finishing his career with earnings of $2.3 million.
-Spectacular Bid broke this record in 1980, amassing career earnings of $2.8 million.
 Purses began to increase sharply soon afterwards thanks in large part to the Breeders' Cup.
-The next record holders were John Henry, who earned $6.6 million by the end of his career in 1984 and Alysheba, with earnings of $6.7 million by the end of his career in 1988.
-Cigar was the next to hold the North American earnings title, finishing his career in 1998 with earnings just shy of $10 million ($9,999,815).
-That remained the North American record until Curlin in 2008, who earned $10.5 million.
+John Henry was the first to surpass $5 million, earning just shy of $6.6 million by the end of his career in 1984.
+Curlin in 2008 became the first to earn $10 million.
 California Chrome broke this record in 2016 with career earnings of $14.8 million, and was in turn surpassed by Arrogate when he won the 2017 Dubai World Cup to take his career earnings over $17 million.

+The overall progression of the leading North American is as follows (year is when the record was broke, although earnings reflect lifetime earnings):